 There is no reason to ever DEFAULT on your student loan.
 Loan servicers WANT to work with you to avoid this financial pitfall.
 Multiple income based repayment, deferment, and forbearance options are available to reduce your monthly loan payments.

 Listed below are the loan programs available to ICC students.
 Not all students will qualify for the types of loans listed below.
 Students should check their award letter or visit with Financial Aid Office staff to determine eligibility.

 Subsidized & Unsubsidized

 This guaranteed student loan requires the student to be enrolled at least half-time (6 or more credits per semester) in coursework that applies to the student's declared program of study.
 For example, a student seeking a Psychology/Human Services degree can only receive loan funding for coursework that applies to this degree.
 Applicable courses are listed on the program planner for the year the student started the program.
 The amount of eligibility is listed on the student's Official Award Letter from the school.

-- As of October 20, 2014, current students who are first time, first year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
+- Current students who are first time, first year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
 Additionally, loans taken out for one semester at a time are subject to multiple disbursements.
 This means that for a single semester (term) loan, a student would receive half of the loan at the beginning of the semester and the other half at the midpoint of the semester.
 Plan your borrowing carefully!